Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Setup

 so that $B_z=1/R\partial_R(RA_\phi)$, $B_R= -\partial_z A_{\phi}$.
-In the expressions above $z_{d}$ is considered as a disk thickness (set to $r_{0}$), and $B_{z0}$ is the value of the $z$ component of the magnetic field at $(R=r_0, z=0)$.
-In order to avoid abrupt changes in the ionization rate, the neutral fractions of hydrogen is set at equilibrium values.
-The temperature of the corona is $\sim 10^{3}$ K at its base, the mean molecular weight is taken to be $\mu = 0.6$.
-Finally, to ensure that the density profiles do not fall below observational limits, we add floor value to the latter $\rho = 10^{-6} \rho_{0}$.
+In the expressions above $z_{d}$ is the disk thickness (set to $r_{0}$), and $B_{z0}$ is the value of the $z$ component of the magnetic field at $(R=r_0, z=0)$.
+In order to avoid abrupt changes in the ionization rate, the neutral fraction of hydrogen is set to its equilibrium value.
+The temperature of the corona is $\sim 10^{3}$ K at its base and the mean molecular weight is taken to be $\mu = 0.6$.
+Finally, to ensure that the density profiles do not fall below observational limits, we impose a floor value $\rho = 10^{-6} \rho_{0}$.